Lefties in the US need to get over themselves

 There are reasons other than right-wing nuttiness why those who don’t live in America’s cities typically voted for Trump, why those who don’t live in Britain’s cities voted for Brexit.

-I’ve heard liberals ask ‘why should we be the ones to make the effort to listen to the other side?’
+I’ve heard liberals ask “why should we be the ones to make the effort to listen to the other side?”
 That’s just childish.
-The only ones making that effort right now are Trumpists like Nigel Farage.
+The only ones making that effort right now are Trumpists such as Nigel Farage.
 Britain’s populist has recently spotted yet another political vacuum with which to fill with bile: the lack of trust in UK epidemiologists.

 Populism